cglewis/bowl/README.md

 More information coming soon, including getting started, known issues, roadmap, and more.

-Note: currently broken with TLS enabled Docker hosts due to a bug in docker-ph, as best as I can tell.
+Note: currently broken with TLS enabled Docker hosts due to a bug in docker-py, as best as I can tell.
 See #365.